-The Company's Technical Provisions as at 31 December 2020 were €8,340m (2019: €7,182):
+The Company's Technical Provisions at 31 December 2021 were €11,934m (2020: €8,270).
+They were comprised of the following components:

-2020 2019
+2021 2020

-Best Estimate Liability 8,270 7,119
+Best Estimate Liability 11,881 8,270

-Risk Margin 70 63
+Risk Margin 53 70

 Capital Management (Section E)

 Own Funds refers to the capital available within the Company and is equal to the excess of assets over liabilities on a Solvency II basis.
 Own funds represent excess capital available for the purpose of absorbing shocks.
 The amount of Own Funds required by Solvency II is defined by the Minimum Capital Requirement ("MCR") and the Solvency Capital Requirement ("SCR").
 The SCR represents the minimum level of own funds required under normal circumstances, whereas the MCR reflects the absolute minimum level of financial resources required to operate.